Gi60s/full-stack-dev/docs-src/express.md

 toc: 1
 ---

-# Directory Structure

-You want to organize your server in a way that makes sense:

-- The structure in the example below is not set in stone, it's more like a guideline.

-- Some good practices:

-    - Put files to be served to the browser under one directory.
-In this case: `www`

-    - Put files to be run only on the server in another directory.
-In this case: `server`

-    - Have a single `index.html` at the root of your `www` directory.
-This is a minimal footprint file and serves as the entry point for starting your web application.

-**Example**

-- **node_modules**
-- **server**
-    - **controllers**
-        - foo-controller.js
-        - bar-controller.js
-    - **routes**
-        - foo-routes.js
-        - bar-routes.js
-    - server.js
-- **www**
-    - **css**
-        - main.css
-    - **js**
-        - main.js
-    - index.html
-- package.json
-- package-lock.json

 # Express

 - A NodeJS package that uses the core http modules to create a web server.